 The United States has a history of open and transparent government.
 It was the first country to adopt a freedom of information law.
 In an action widely praised by scholars and civil libertarians, Obama in 2009 ordered that millions of government documents from the Cold War era be declassified, and instructed federal agencies to adopt a cooperative attitude toward public information requests.
 A substantial number of auditing and investigative agencies function independently of political influence.
 Such bodies are often spurred to action by the investigative work of journalists.
 Federal agencies regularly place information relevant to their mandates on websites to broaden public access.

-However, the Obama administration has encountered criticism in recent years for engendering an atmosphere of secrecy, especially in relations with the press.
-In addition to prosecutors’ efforts to compel journalists to reveal the sources of leaked national security information, the administration has been accused of implementing an aggressive policy to discourage government officials from having contact with the media.
-A report issued by the Committee to Protect Journalists in October 2013 criticized the administration’s “Insider Threat Program,” under which federal employees are obliged to monitor the behavior of colleagues to prevent unauthorized leaks.
+However, the Obama administration has encountered criticism for engendering an atmosphere of secrecy.
+Prosecutors have exerted efforts to compel journalists to reveal the sources of leaked national security information, and the administration has been accused of implementing an aggressive policy to discourage government officials from having contact with the media.
+A 2013 report issued by the Committee to Protect Journalists criticized the administration’s “Insider Threat Program,” under which federal employees are obliged to monitor the behavior of colleagues to prevent unauthorized leaks.
 Journalists and scholars have also charged that the administration has failed to live up to the president’s promise of a responsive policy toward freedom of information requests.
 According to the Associated Press (AP), the administration’s censorship or denial of access to documents has grown worse in recent years—reaching 39 percent of all information requests in 2014—even as officials pledged more openness.

 The United States has a free, diverse, and constitutionally protected press.
 While newspapers have been in economic decline for the past decade, the media environment retains a high degree of pluralism.
 Internet access is widespread and unrestricted, and news websites now constitute a major source of political news, along with cable television networks and talk-radio programs.
 News coverage has also grown more polarized, with particular outlets and their star commentators providing a consistently right- or left-leaning perspective.

-The academic sphere features a healthy level of intellectual freedom.
-Nevertheless, universities have faced problems related to their establishment of overseas branches in such authoritarian settings as China, Singapore, and Dubai.
-Critics have charged such universities with agreeing to a form of academic self-censorship by avoiding discussion of sensitive issues at their foreign campuses, and agreeing to tamp down student political activism.
-U.S. universities have also been accused of caving in to pressure from activist groups that object to speakers who have been invited to campus events.
-Speakers have regularly been disinvited or decided to withdraw from speaking engagements after protests were launched.
+The academic sphere features a substantial level of intellectual freedom.
+Nevertheless, universities have faced problems related to their establishment of overseas branches in such authoritarian settings as China, Singapore, and the United Arab Emirates.
+Critics have accused such universities of avoiding discussion of sensitive issues at their foreign campuses, and agreeing to restrain student political activism.
+U.S. universities have also been criticized for giving in to pressure from student activist groups that object to speakers who have been invited to campus events.
+Speakers have regularly been disinvited or decided to withdraw from appearances after protests were launched.
 Other points of controversy on campuses include student campaigns to encourage universities to divest themselves of assets linked to Israel or West Bank settlements, a step which trustees have so far declined to take.